xeolabs/actorjs/README.md

 </head>
 <body>
 <script>

-    requirejs.config({
+    // We'll use RequireJS to hot-load actor types.
+    // Tell it where to find them: requirejs.config({
         baseUrl:"actors/"
     });

+    // Plug a loader into ActorJS:
     ActorJS.configure({
         typeLoader:function (path, ok, error) {
             require([path], ok, error);
         }
     });

-    var stage = ActorJS.createStage();
+    // Create a stage to contain actors: var stage = ActorJS.createStage();

-    var server = new ActorJS.WebMessageServer(stage);
+    // Serve the stage to Web Message clients: var server = new ActorJS.WebMessageServer(stage);

 </script>